mohammad-mazraeshahi/google-image-downloader/README.md

 # Google Image Downloader
-Using this service, you can search for mixed words in Google and save the results of the found photos
+Using this service, you can search for mixed words in Google and save the results of the found photos This service is written as full reactive programming (asynchronous) and works as no-blocking After receiving the number of photos desired by the user and receiving and displaying its information to the user asynchronously, it will start receiving resizing and saving the photos to postgres database.

 ## Requirements
 - Java >=17